Renumics/spotlight/README.md

 Spotlight helps you to **identify critical data segments and model failure modes**.
 It enables you to build and maintain reliable machine learning models by **curating high-quality datasets**.

-> We are in the process of releasing the core version of Renumics Spotlight on Github und the MIT license.
+> We are in the process of releasing the core version of Renumics Spotlight on Github under the MIT license.
 Spotlight is already available on [PyPI](https://pypi.org/project/renumics-spotlight/).

 ## 🚀 Introduction